EvanFrameX/Neddism/Anarchocratic-Liberalism.md

 *   The ultimate bar for coercion is incredibly high.
 The "valid reason" must be explainable and justifiable **to the person being compelled**.
 This fosters a society of persuasion and reason, not mandate.
 *   *Example:* A child cannot be *arbitrarily* forced to the dentist.
 The parent must explain the necessity of dental health, the consequences of neglect, and the process.
 The child's understanding and agreement to the justification is required.
 *   **Only Exception**: If the action the individual is forced to helps the state, like a mission to discover enemy tactics or participating the special forces, then it all depends on the individual's capabilities.
-*   *Example*: A person who has a certain disorder or just isn't built for combat shouldn't be forced in the military, but a person who doesn't have any disorder or difficulty can be forced in the military, but they should be put in a section that must act only for backup
+*   *Example*: A person who has a certain disorder or just isn't built for combat shouldn't be forced in the military, but a person who doesn't have any disorder or difficulty can be forced in the military (or in this case, in a section that must act only for military backup)

 ### **Pillar 6: Materialist Focus**
 > "What counts aren't thoughts and insults, but physical action, the process, and the result."